Liz was born in Dublin in 1967.

 In September 2016, liz was awarded the Ireland Funds Monaco bursary and went to Monaco for a month to write in the Princess Grace Irish library.

 In November 2016, Lying in Wait won the RTE Ryan Tubridy Show Listener’s Choice Award at the Bord Gais Energy Irish Book Awards.
 The book was also shortlisted in the Crime Fiction category.
 It has been long listed for the Dublin International Literary Award 2018.

 Lying in Wait was chosen as part of the Spring 2017 list for the very prestigious Richard & Judy Book Club in the UK.
 In April 2017, Lying in Wait was the winner of the Reader’s Choice Award of the Richard & Judy Spring List.

-Thank you very much for reading and if you’d like to contact Liz about anything, please use the form below.
+If you’d like to contact Liz about anything, please use the form below.